Key takeaways

 Can pink salt help you lose weight?

 Pink salt, in and of itself, is unlikely to help you lose weight.
-While some people uphold that the ingredient can energize, boost metabolism, and provide other benefits that can ultimately promote weight loss, no evidence or scientific research supports these claims.
+There’s no evidence or scientific research that shows it can have this benefit.

 What are the four ingredients in the pink salt trick?

-The four ingredients are water, pink Himalayan salt, lemon (or lime), and honey (or maple syrup).
+The four ingredients in the pink salt trick are water, pink Himalayan salt, lemon, and honey.
 The last two ingredients are optional for added flavor.

 How much Himalayan salt should you add to water for weight loss?

-Drinking this beverage is unlikely to lead to weight loss.
+Drinking the pink salt trick is unlikely to lead to weight loss.
 But if you still want to drink it, make sure to only use a pinch of salt, which is about 1/16 tsp, according to Dr. Childress.
 Keep in mind that the recommended daily sodium limit is equal to about 1 tsp of salt.
 Paying attention to how much salt you add to this drink (and how much sodium you get in the rest of your diet) can help you stay within limits and avoid consuming too much.

 DISCLAIMER